 - Any other important information about the LLC

-An operating agreement is not required by law, but it is a good idea to have one.
-It can help to prevent disputes among the members and ensure that the LLC operates smoothly.
+An LLC operating agreement is not required by law, but we recommend having one as it can help prevent member disputes and ensure that the LLC operates smoothly.

 Ownership Percentages

-The ownership percentages of the members of an LLC can be set forth in the operating agreement.
-The ownership percentages determine how the profits and losses of the LLC will be divided among the members.
+The ownership percentages of the members of an LLC can be outlined in the operating agreement.
+The ownership percentages determine how the profits and losses of the LLC will be divided among the members [2].

-If there is no operating agreement, then the ownership percentages will be determined by the law of the state where the LLC is formed.
+If there is no operating agreement, then the LLC ownership limits or percentages will be determined by the law of the state where the LLC is formed.

 FAQs